Shopify/javascript/CONTRIBUTING.md

 script/test
 ```

 Once you are satisfied with your changes, open a pull request and get your changes merged.
-Then, update the `CHANGELOG.md` file at the root of this repo with the changes you have made.
+Then, update and commit the `CHANGELOG.md` file at the root of this repo with the changes you have made.
 Finally, run the publishing command:

 ```bash
 script/publish